Stock Lists: Carriages & Wagons -

 published by The Oakwood Press (Series number X54), 1995 (ISBN 0853614709).

-This may be available in the Bluebell Railway's Shop.
+These may be available in the Bluebell Railway's Shop or the

 to the Timetable or to Special